MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 This article provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Microsoft 365 Apps.

 > [!NOTE]
-> - If you're a home user who wants to upgrade from Office 2010 to the latest version of Office, see [How do I upgrade Office?](https://support.office.com/article/ee68f6cf-422f-464a-82ec-385f65391350)
+> - If you're a home user who wants to upgrade from Office 2010 to the latest version of Office, see [How do I upgrade Office?](https://support.microsoft.com/office/ee68f6cf-422f-464a-82ec-385f65391350)
-> - If you're an admin at a small business or organization who wants to help your users upgrade to the latest version of Office, see [Upgrade your Office 365 for business users to the latest Office client](https://support.office.com/article/f6b00895-b5fd-4af6-a656-b7788ea20cbb).
+> - If you're an admin at a small business or organization who wants to help your users upgrade to the latest version of Office, see [Upgrade your Microsoft 365 for business users to the latest Office client](https://docs.microsoft.com/microsoft-365/admin/setup/upgrade-users-to-latest-office-client).

 We also recommend business and enterprise customers use the deployment benefits provided by Microsoft and Microsoft Certified Partners, including [Microsoft FastTrack](https://fasttrack.microsoft.com/office) for cloud migrations and [Software Assurance Planning Services](https://www.microsoft.com/Licensing/licensing-programs/software-assurance-planning-services-overview.aspx) for on-premises upgrades.